scaffold-eth/scaffold-eth/README.md

 Now when we `yarn deploy --reset` then our contract should be initialized as soon as it deploys and we should have equal reserves of ETH and tokens.

+### 🥅 Goals / Checks

+- [ ] Under the debug tab, does your DEX show 3 ETH and 3 Balloons of liquidity?

 ---

-### Checkpoint 3: Price
+### ⛳️ **Checkpoint 3: Price** 🤑

-**Feature Details:** Follow along with the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) Price section for an understanding of the DEX's pricing model and for a price function to add to your contract.
+Follow along with the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) Price section for an understanding of the DEX's pricing model and for a price function to add to your contract.
 You may need to update the Solidity syntax (e.g. use + instead of .add, \* instead of .mul, etc).
 Deploy when you are done.

+**TODO: Maybe add code instead of pointing to past blog post?**

-### 🥅 Goals TODO
+### 🥅 Goals / Checks

-- [ ] Do you understand how the x\*y=k price curve actually works?
+- [ ] 🤔 Do you understand how the x\*y=k price curve actually works?
 Write down a clear explanation for yourself and derive the formula for price.
 You might have to shake off some old algebra skills!
-- [ ] You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.
+- [ ] 💃 You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.

-> Hints: See this link (https://hackernoon.com/formulas-of-uniswap-a-deep-dive), solve for the change in the Output Reserve.
+> 💡 _Hints:_ See this [link](https://hackernoon.com/formulas-of-uniswap-a-deep-dive), solve for the change in the Output Reserve.
 Also, don't forget to think about how to implement the trading fee.
 Solidity doesn't allow for decimals, so one way that contracts are written to implement percentage is using whole uints (997 and 1000) as numerator and denominator factors, respectively.

 ---

-### Checkpoint 4: Trading
+### ⛳️ **Checkpoint 4: Trading** 🤝

-**Feature Details:** Let’s edit the DEX.sol smart contract and add two new functions for swapping from each asset to the other.
+Let’s edit the DEX.sol smart contract and add two new functions for swapping from each asset to the other, `ethToToken()` and `tokenToEth()`!

+**TODO: make sure the code is right**

-<details markdown='1'><summary>**Solution Code (don't look until you have tried!)** </summary>
+<details markdown='1'><summary>👨🏻‍🏫 Solution Code </summary>

 ```
 function ethToToken() public payable returns (uint256) {